The Greek Orthodox bishop who revered Mother Erene

 Tamav’s relationship with St Catherine’s monastery at Mt Sinai

 In September 1982 Tamav made her first trip to the monasteries of St Catherine at Mt Sinai.
 Accompanying her was her spiritual daughter Tamav Mary, the Abbess of the Community of St. Mary in Zowaila, Cairo.
 The aim was to learn about the monastic life there.
-They visited one monastery for monks and another for nuns.
+They visited one monastery for monks.
 When the abbot learnt that two abbesses from Coptic monasteries were visiting, he received them warmly.
 He allowed them to stay at the monastery and to partake in their daily life.
 Tarnav was very pleased with this plan.

 There was then a solitary monk who lived in the mountain.
 He never went down to the monastery.
 However, he came down especially to meet them.
 He was very happy on seeing them and asked them to pray for the unity of the Church.
 Tamav’s comment was that he was a monk of great holiness and spiritual depth.
 His face radiated light and his features looked like a young child’s.